Skip to main content

 • Over Time charts may highlight environmental effects: Do your end users have predictably irregular usage patterns (for example, they use the device much more actively on weekends)?
 Is the device used outside, where it will be potentially susceptible to changes in ambient temperature that are well outside your control?
 This chart can't answer those questions for you, but it can help you know when to ask - "if nothing in the software changed between February 25th and February 27th, but expected battery life dropped significantly over that period, what did change?"

-• Drill Down tips: Use the Major Percentiles drill-down to investigate the behavior of devices in your lowest percentiles (p05, p01), and use filters like Hardware Version or Custom Attributes to try and figure out what these low-performing devices have in common.
+• Drill Down tips: Use the Major Percentiles drill-down to investigate the behavior of devices in your lowest percentiles (p05, p01), and use filters like Hardware Version or Device Attributes to try and figure out what these low-performing devices have in common.
 Are their rechargeable batteries just worn down after too many charge cycles?
 Did they all have battery components sourced from a particular supplier?
 Select individual devices from the Device List to explore individual moments of excessive battery drain on the Device Timeline, and see if they co-occur with other issues a device might be experiencing, like repeated network disconnects, reboot loops, crashes, or other aberrant behavior.

 Connectivity